Your browser is out-of-date!

 In this case, the van’s tyres – however much tread depth remains – should be replaced in the next few months, because they’ll be five years old in the 37th week of 2020.

-17 Check the caravan’s condition match its declared age and usage.
+Check the caravan’s condition – do you think it matches its declared age and usage or does it raise some questions?

-19 Damp is the hidden caravan killer.
-Does the van smell damp when you enter?
-Heavily fragranced interiors may be hiding something.
-Look for any signs in corners, including those under the beds and in lockers.
+Look for the telltale signs of damp in corners, including those under the beds and in lockers.
 Also, check back through the paperwork for any note of damp that’s previously been picked up by a professional tester.
+The best caravan moisture meter can help you detect water in a van, but take care to never use it in a van that isn’t yours and take care to avoid leaving marks in a visible surface.

 Checking for damp in a caravan

-25 Are all of the keys available, and do they work properly?
+Are all of the keys available, and do they work properly?
+It’s not going to be expensive to get new ones sorted, but it’s certainly a bit of unnecessary hassle.

 A numberplate